Honey Dwarf Gourami Red (Colisa chuna red)

 The Gold Giant Gourami is one of the most personable fish in the hobby.
 Adults are often calm, observant, and surprisingly interactive, especially once they associate their keeper with food.
 They spend much of their time in the middle to upper levels, cruising slowly, inspecting décor, and rising to the surface to breathe air.
 This is classic labyrinth fish behaviour and one reason many keepers find them more engaging than standard display fish.

 Juveniles can be shy at first, but adults usually become confident.
 They may push weaker tank mates away from food or patrol a preferred area, especially during breeding condition.
-This is another reason gold giant gourami with other fish must be planned carefully.
+This is another reason a gold giant gourami with other fish must be planned carefully.
 In a spacious setup with stable décor, they often settle into a predictable routine and become less reactive.

 To encourage natural behaviour, provide open lanes, calm surface access, and a feeding routine the fish can anticipate.
 Rearranging the tank too often tends to stress them.
 If you want a fish that behaves more like a responsive pet than a schooling display species, this is one of the strongest arguments in favour of the Gold Giant Gourami.